 Gonzaga University has long challenged exceptional students through its Honors Program.
 This interdisciplinary, competitive program seeks academically gifted and intellectually curious students who are willing to put their talents to work for the service of others.

 The four-year Honors curriculum allows a student to choose any major or minor course of study.
 Although primarily geared for students in the College of Arts and Sciences, adjustments are made for those pursuing degrees in engineering, education, nursing, human physiology or business.
-In addition to small classes and close personal advising and counseling, a waiver of tuition fees for excess credit, flexible scheduling, unique study abroad opportunities and pride of place at graduation are provided.
+In addition to small classes and close personal advising and counseling, a scholarship, a waiver of tuition fees for excess credit, an optional Honors Living Learning Community residence hall, flexible scheduling, unique study abroad opportunities and pride of place at graduation are provided.

-Admission to the Honors Program is highly competitive: thirty-five to forty places are open each year.
+Admission to the Honors Program is highly competitive: sixty to eighty places are open each year.
 Candidates must complete a separate Honors application to be considered for admission.
-Acceptance is based on independent intellectual achievement, leadership roles, skill in effective expression, outstanding standardized test scores, high school rigor, personal interviews, and the essay on the Honors application form.
-Potential applicants are encouraged to visit the campus and to meet with the Honors Director or an Admission Counselor to learn more about the Program.
+Acceptance is based on independent intellectual achievement, creativity, skill in effective expression, standardized test scores (if taken), high school rigor, and the Honors portfolio on the Honors application form.
+Potential applicants are encouraged to visit the campus and to meet with the Honors Director or an Admission Counselor or to schedule a video or phone call to learn more about the Program.
 For further information, please consult the Honors Program section of this catalog.

 The Office of Admission offers an extensive visit program for those interested in attending Gonzaga.
-An individualized visit may include an overnight stay, class visit, faculty meeting, admission interview, campus tour, and residence hall tour.
-In addition to individualized visits, several Campus Preview Days (group-oriented, open-house days) are offered throughout the year.
-To schedule a visit, contact the Visit Office at email@example.com or https://www.gonzaga.edu/admission/visit.
+An individualized visit may include an overnight stay, class visit, faculty meeting, admission interview, information session, and campus tour.
+In addition to individualized visits, several Preview Days (larger open-house days), Saturday Visits, and Nursing Fridays are offered throughout the year.
+To schedule a visit, contact the Visit Office at firstname.lastname@example.org or www.gonzaga.edu/admission/visit.
 A notice of at least two weeks is appreciated.